What Is the Kafala System?

-They also earn much less than locals.
-In Jordan, for example, minimum wage for foreign workers is $210 monthly, while nationals earn [PDF] at least $310.
+They also earn less than locals.
+In Jordan, for example, minimum wage for foreign workers is $350 monthly, while nationals earn at least $367.
 White-collar workers and those from Western countries generally receive better treatment.
-According to UN statistics, there were thirty-five million international migrants across GCC countries, Jordan, and Lebanon in 2019, nearly half the combined total population of those countries.
+According to data from the UN Department of Economic and Social Affairs, there were thirty-six million international migrants across GCC countries, Jordan, and Lebanon in 2020, nearly half the combined total population of those countries.

 What risks do workers face?

 Critics have called the system “modern slavery,” saying mistreatment arises from the sponsor-worker power imbalance and sponsors’ legal impunity.
 Moreover, the Middle East lags behind other regions in ratifying international agreements that protect workers.
 For example, no host country has ratified the ILO’s Domestic Workers Convention, which commits signatories to setting a minimum wage, eliminating forced labor, and ensuring decent working conditions, among other protections.
 Even where laws do protect workers, they are often poorly enforced, said Ryszard Cholewinski, the ILO’s senior migration specialist for Arab states.

 As a result, workers face numerous abuses under the kafala system.
 These include:

 Restricted movement and communications.
 Employers regularly confiscate passports, visas, and phones, and confine domestic workers to their homes.
 Non-domestic workers often live in overcrowded dorms, which puts them at greater risk of contracting illnesses such as COVID-19.
 Many lack adequate health care.